bhumika191/bhumika191/README.md

 - 🌱 I’m currently learning Deep Learning

-- 🤔 I’m looking for help with Increasing the accuracy of a project in Transfer Learning
+- 🤔 I’m looking for help with increasing accuracy of a project in Transfer Learning

 - 😄 Pronouns: She/Her